CaelestisZ/DSxAlgorithms/README.md

 ### Queue

--   Linear Data Structures
+-   Linear Data Structure
 -   Follows a FIFO order for performing operations
--   Queues can be implemented using
+-   Insertion occurs on the rear end, deletion occurs on the front end
+-   Implementations
-    -   Arrays (Circular queues are implemented rather than the linear queues to efficiently use all contiguous blocks)
+    -   Arrays (Circular queues are implemented instead of linear queues to efficiently use all contiguous blocks)
     -   Linked Lists
--   Insertion occurs on the rear end, deletion occurs on the front end
 -   Applications
     -   Task scheduling
     -   Serving requests on a single shared resource